antfu/talks/2024-10-19/src/slides.md

 [click] As I joined the Vue team, I started to dig deeper into the composition API and the reactivity system. [click] It got me to create Vue Reactivity experiments, and ReactiVue, which hook VUe's reactivity API into React.

 [click] And then Vite came out; [click] I started trying the new build tool with Vue 3 and made the icon explorer `Icones`.
 It's my first app built on top of Vite.
 From that as the starting point, I found out that there are so many things missing in Vite because it was very young.
-Then I built [click] `vite-pwa`, and a bunch of plugins like [clicks] auto-imports, components, icons etc to enhance the developer experience of Vite.
+Then I built [click] `vite-pwa`, and a bunch of plugins like [click] auto-imports, components, icons etc to enhance the developer experience of Vite.

 [click] Since I worked a lot with icons, I started to involve with the Iconify project, [click] combining with my experience of VS Code extension when making `i18n ally`, [click] I made `Iconify IntelliSense` to display icons inside our code.